mdanb/epigenetic_effects_on_mutational_landscape/README.md

   Submit the jobs (useful to set off for debugging).
 </details>

+Note that if you are not using UGE, you will need to modify lines 196-205 and 239 to reflect your job manager specifics.
 We start by testing things out before submitting jobs, so we will first omit `--submit_jobs`:

 ```